GraceChenZhou/Mean-Cumulative-Count/README.md

 # Practice in R

-* Estimation: The **MY.MCC** functio utilizes the weighted approach introduced by Geskus (2011) to handle left-truncation."
+* Estimation: The **MY.MCC** function from MY_MCC.r utilizes the weighted approach introduced by Geskus (2011) to handle left-truncation."
 * Visulaiztion: The at.risk function generates an at-risk table, and the mcc.plot function visulize MCC curves stratified by groups.

 **For more details, please refer to the vignette_mcc.html**